-18 Nov Recall announcement spurs significant CPAP litigation ad push
+22 Feb Recall spurs CPAP litigation ad push

-Following the Food and Drug Administration announcement of a recall of some CPAP and BiPAP machines at the end of June, advertising targeting the devices skyrocketed from just 2 ads that month to over 15,000 airing since then.
+Following the Food and Drug Administration’s announcement of a recall of some CPAP and BiPAP machines at the end of June 2021, advertising targeting the devices skyrocketed from just 2 ads that month to over 25,000 ads through the end of 2021 and the devices have emerged as some of the most targeted products across all mass tort TV advertising.

 Number of CPAP Litigation TV Ads,

-The June 30 FDA alert warned of potential health risks caused by possible toxins and particles released by the foam within Philips Respironics ventilators, BiPAP, and CPAP machines used to treat sleep apnea.
+The FDA alert warns of potential health risks caused by possible toxins and particles released from the foam within Philips Respironics ventilators, BiPAP, and CPAP machines used to treat sleep apnea.

-Amsterdam-based Koninkelijke (Royal) Philips voluntarily recalled the devices in June, two months after it publicly warned of “possible risks to users related to the sound abatement foam” in a long list of “first-generation” sleep-apnea and respiration aids.
+Amsterdam-based Koninkelijke (Royal) Philips voluntarily recalled the devices in June, two months after it publicly warned of “possible risks to users related to the sound abatement foam.”

-Law firms, lead generators, and other mass tort advertisers seized on this announcement to initiate a blitz of TV ads seeking potential plaintiffs injured by these devices airing nationally and in 80 media markets across the country.
+Law firms, lead generators, and other mass tort advertisers seized on the FDA and recall announcements to initiate a blitz of TV ads seeking potential plaintiffs injured by these devices airing nationally and in over 100 media markets across the country.

-As a sign of further litigation trouble and likely more advertising to come, The Wall Street Journal reported last week that the FDA warned that the replacement machines that Philips has been producing since September may be harmful, too.
+As a sign of further litigation trouble and likely more advertising to come, The Wall Street Journal reported that the FDA warned that the replacement machines that Philips has been producing since September may be harmful as well.

-The FDA didn’t order a recall of some 250,000 replacement devices Philips has sent to users, but said it was concerned that a silicone-based foam used in the substitute devices could emit harmful gases.
+The FDA did not order a recall of some 250,000 replacement devices Philips has sent to users, but said it was concerned that a silicone-based foam used in the substitute devices could also emit harmful gases.

-The most widely-aired television ad soliciting CPAP Machine claims from June through October 2021 with over 8,200 airings at an estimated cost of over $360,000.
+The most widely-aired television ad soliciting CPAP Machine claims in 2021 with over 8,200 airings at an estimated cost of over $360,000.

 Sample Facebook & Google Ads, 2021

-The onslaught of advertising appears to be resonating with the public as reflected in the more than ten-fold increase in the number of Google searches for “CPAP lawsuit” since June.
+The onslaught of advertising appears to be resonating with the public as reflected in the more than fifteen-fold increase in the number of Google searches for “CPAP lawsuit” since June.

 Number of Google Searches for “CPAP Lawsuit,”

 A few weeks prior to the recall announcement, Phillips announced that an estimated 3.5 million CPAP, BiPAP and ventilator breathing machines were distributed with unsafe and defective sound abatement foam.
-The company generated over $23 million in revenue last year from the devices.
+The company generated over $23 million in annual revenue from the devices in recent years.

 One plaintiffs’ law firm estimates that potential settlement amounts for the most serious injuries as a result of use of the CPAP machines could reach $150,000 per case.